hamiltoon/test-next-js/README.md

 ## TODO

-- Get next js working
+- [ ] Get next js working
-- React running on frontend
+- [ ] React running on frontend
-- Socket connection
+- [ ] Socket connection
-- start a kuberneteskluster running on gcp
+- [ ] start a kuberneteskluster running on gcp
-- try setup a connection from github codespaces to gcp using telepresence
+- [ ] try setup a connection from github codespaces to gcp using telepresence,